 That being said, a good Columbus solicitation lawyer will always review all of the prosecution’s evidence and determine whether the police committed entrapment or any other blunder that could result in the charges being dismissed.
 The prosecution must prove every element of its case beyond a reasonable doubt, and it’s often possible to refute all or part of the prosecution’s case.

 Even when a conviction is inevitable, it’s important to have a skilled Columbus solicitation lawyer by your side who can help you avoid the harshest penalties for a conviction and advise you on how to get the solicitation conviction off your criminal record.
-If you’re facing charges for soliciting a prostitute, call Luftman, Heck & Associates today at for a free and confidential consultation.
+If you’re facing charges for soliciting a prostitute, call Luftman, Heck & Associates today at (614) 500-3836 for a free and confidential consultation.
+If you are in need of legal help, contact the Columbus criminal defense attorneys at Luftman, Heck & Associates today.